Keats/tera/docs/content/docs/_index.md

 If value is the array `['a', 'b', 'c']`, the output will be the string "a // b // c".

 #### length
-Returns the length of an array or a string, 0 if the value is not an array.
+Returns the length of an array, an object, or a string.

 #### reverse
 Returns a reversed string or array.